 What is his birth date?
 What is his lifespan?
 What is his destiny?

 Does he ware clothes?
 What for?
-What kind - animal skins, woven cloth or plant matter, ancient
+What kind - animal skins, woven cloth or plant matter (who does

-style, modern style, or what?
+his weaving for him?), ancient style, modern style, or what?
 (I bet he doesn't wear a tie.)
-What is his favorite color?
+What is his